Croswell Bowen: Early career

 Returned to wartime New York City, Bowen gave speeches for the Victory Speakers’ Bureau under the Office of War Information and held a desk job at CBS, monitoring and writing the foreign news, but resigned when CBS overrode his protests and reported the dispatches of a known propaganda source as legitimate.
 For a proposed book, Bowen interviewed and corresponded with Supreme Court Justice Felix Frankfurter, whose ideas about the role of the press in democracy inspired his subsequent career.

-In 1943, he joined the staff of PM Magazine, the New York tabloid legendary among newsmen for its policy against running advertising.
-PM staffers spanned a broad range of political viewpoints and included avowed Communists, although its editorials were generally left-liberal.
-Editors allowed reporters and photographers unusually free rein carrying out their work.

-Beginning as local news reporter and rising to associate editor, Bowen produced political reporting on subjects ranging from press freedom at William and Mary to the press buildup given Von Hayek, from the formation of the United Nations to domestic fascism, from to George C. Marshall to J. Parnell Thomas at the trial of the Hollywood Ten, all cited below, a stream of work that ended only when the paper folded in 1948.
+In 1943, he joined the staff of PM Magazine, a New York tabloid renowned among journalists for its policy against running advertising.
+PM staffers held a broad range of political viewpoints, including avowed Communists, although its editorials were generally left-liberal.
+Editors granted reporters and photographers unusually free rein in their work.
+Beginning as local news reporter and rising to associate editor, Bowen produced political reporting on various subjects, including press freedom at William and Mary, the press buildup of Von Hayek, the formation of the United Nations, domestic fascism, and figures such as George C. Marshall and J. Parnell Thomas at the trial of the Hollywood Ten.
+His work continued until the paper folded in 1948.

 By then married and a father, Bowen moved to William Shawn’s New Yorker as a staff writer, where he wrote pieces for “Reporter at Large” and profiled criminals for “Annals of Crime.”
 Turning on the accused the same psychological attention he’d given to the powerful and famous, the profiles were published in 1954 as They Went Wrong.

 When Tammany politics surfaced again in mid-1950s New York, a Shawn assignment to write a piece on 19th Century Tammany Mayor A. Oakey Hall led to a year-long immersion in the New York Public Library and a third book, his first biography, The Elegant Oakey.

 McCarthy era

-The McCarthyism of the early 1950s was an uneasy time for Eastern liberals like Bowen, as they watched the hard-won reputations of many they knew – Lillian Hellman, Dashiell Hammett—challenged by the Hollywood Blacklist of the House Un-American Activities Committee.
-Then, when the televised Army-McCarthy Hearings caused the power of Joseph McCarthy to wane, Bowen looked for an opportunity to expose the Federal Bureau of Investigation's investigations of "subversives and radicals."
-He constructed a plan to gain access through the F.B.I. for a New Yorker-style profile on its Director, J. Edgar Hoover.
-Unaware of what records accessed under the Freedom of Information Act reveal, that his PM affiliation had long ago tainted him as suspect or that his New Yorker crime pieces marked him as “not a friend of law enforcement,” he did not know how improbable it was that he would gain their trust.
+The McCarthyism of the early 1950s was an uneasy time for Eastern liberals like Bowen, as they watched the reputations of many acquaintances—such as Lillian Hellman and Dashiell Hammett—challenged by the Hollywood blacklist of the House Un-American Activities Committee.
+When the televised Army-McCarthy Hearings diminished Joseph McCarthy's influence, Bowen sought to expose the Federal Bureau of Investigation's investigations of "subversives and radicals."
+He devised a plan to gain access through the F.B.I. for a New Yorker-style profile on its director, J. Edgar Hoover.
+Unaware that records accessed under the Freedom of Information Act revealed his affiliation with PM had long made him a suspect and that his New Yorker crime pieces marked him as “not a friend of law enforcement,” he did not realize how unlikely it was that he would gain their trust.
 Access was handily refused.